 Efficient Market Hypothesis says the share price of a public company is always “correct” because it contains within it all relevant information about that company.
 Because every stock is priced appropriately at all times, investors are better off buying every single stock instead of picking and choosing individual ones.

 I vehemently disagree with this outlook and do not believe that every stock is priced appropriately at all times.
 There are dozens of companies trading today at levels far beyond what they are worth as a business.
-This theory doesn’t follow common sense and is wrong.
+This theory doesn’t follow logic and is totally wrong.

 #3.
 The Loss of Investment Integrity